Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 * There isn't anything you can't do.
 * We're going to bring you the best experience ever!
-* What are the repeatability, max. travel length, and backlash of the linear modules of three models?
+* What are the repeatability, max. travel length, and backlash of the Linear Modules of three models?
 * try to, want to, going to
 * people
 * with